DennisWeiss/react-url-state/README.md

 set initially in `this.state` act as default values.
 Furthermore all keys that don't have a defined resolver but are given in the URL will just be ignored.

+Also note that if the key is present in the URL but has no value (with or without a `=` sign at the end) then you must handle data validation in each of your `fromIdResolvers`.

 #### *toIdMappers*

 These function map from your complex data object to a simple string that is then set as query argument.